 - Clinical psychology

-In states like California and New York, a bachelor’s degree is acceptable.
-But you’ll also need to complete a certain number of credits through an approved program in school counseling.
+In states like California and New York, a bachelor's degree is acceptable.
+But you'll also need to complete a certain number of credits through any of the approved and related educational programs in school counseling.
 Maine and New Jersey offer this as an option for acquiring, respectively, a one-year conditional certificate or emergency certificate.
-Ohio also offers a temporary school counseling license to licensed teachers who are enrolled in a school counseling program.
+Ohio also offers a temporary school counseling license to licensed teachers who are enrolled in a school counseling program3.

 - Lifespan development